 You can also use some of the figures listed at the bottom of this page to help you gauge how hot the market is.

-- Comparing to properties on the market: Properties on the market cannot be used in a comparison as they have not had an agreed price as yet.
+- Comparing properties on the market: Properties on the market can’t be used in a comparison as they have not had an agreed price as yet.
 All you know is what the seller is willing to sell for, many sellers have unrealistic expectations so please only compare your property to properties that have sold.

 - Being influenced by the agent: The agent may tell you of other offers on the property or interest at a particular price.
 In most cases the agent will be telling the truth, however you can never be sure.
 Rely on comparable sales only and ignore anything the agent tells you about other offers.

 - Not comparing apples with apples: Many people compare properties of completely different sizes, quality and locations.
 Be careful to make sure the sales you use are truly comparable.
 This is most difficult in markets with very few sales or for unique properties.

 - Emotional attachment: People selling their home often have a strong emotional attachment and so believe their home is worth more than it actually is.
 Buyers can also fall in love with a property and end up offering over market value in order to secure their dream home.

 - Not knowing the market: We strongly recommend that you go to as many open homes and auctions as possible so that you really begin to understand the market.
 Otherwise you will not really know which locations are superior to others.

 - New properties / off the plan: People often pay a premium for brand new properties.
 Try to compare your property to sales outside of the complex you’re buying in as they tend to be more accurate.
 Government incentives for buying a new property can temporarily inflate demand making properties appear to be worth more than they actually are.